davebelais/me/docs/index.md

     (CI/CD), permitting us to frequently release multiple features daily
--   I leveraged data models in our Databricks Deltalake, Snowflake databases, and (prior to 2023) S3/hive data lake incorporating type 2 slowly changing dimensions in order to address obstacles to replicability (required for regulatory audits)
+-   I leveraged data models in our Databricks Deltalake, Snowflake databases, and (prior to 2023) S3/hive data lake incorporating type 2 slowly changing dimensions in order to address obstacles to replicating historically reported metrics (required for regulatory audits)
--   I authored foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon (ingested via their "Blink" OData API), in Databricks Deltalake, Snowflake, and (prior to 2023) S3 + hive/presto + EMR.
+-   I authored foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon (ingested via their "Blink" OData API), into our Databricks Deltalake, Snowflake, and (prior to 2023) S3 + hive/presto data lake
 -   I authored enterprise developer tools including CLIs (command line interfaces) and frameworks (Python libraries) for use in CI/CD and locally, numerous SDKs (software development kits) for internal and third-party